-The stretch fabric on these is a key thing to consider when looking at these pants.
-Movement is essentially unhindered by these pants but they are snug.
+The stretch fabric is a key thing to consider when looking at these pants.
+Movement is essentially unhindered by these pants despite being snug around the thighs.
 They make good travel pants because of the comfort level and the zippered pockets but I don’t think I would consider them the most stylish.
 The stretch also means that belts are optional in some cases, probably if you’re on the higher end of fitting into the waist size.

 Pockets are important to me when I’m outdoors.
 My cell phone is usually in my hip pockets and my wallet stays in the zippered side pockets.
 The hip pockets on these are deep and the fit of the pants is snug.
 Deep and snug pockets means what goes in tends not to come out on its own.
 I have scrambled across rocks, over logs and other activities that put my knees close to chest height and have never felt like anything was going to fall out.

-Since these pants are snug, nothing really shakes around in the hip pockets but if you put something heavy in the side pockets they may flap around a bit.
-I quickly stopped carrying my phone in my side pocket .
+Since these pants are snug, nothing really shakes around in the hip pockets but if you put something heavy in the leg pockets they may flap around a bit.
+I quickly stopped carrying my phone in my leg pocket because of that.
 I carry a phablet and it fits, barely, but I got annoyed at the back and forth feeling of its weight.

 EB doesn’t advertise these as waterproof, only resistant.
 I have found the water repelling finish on these to be effective.
 I used them as snow pants (with thermals) a number of times and constantly sat or kneeled down in the snow without any issues.
 I have not had a chance to use these pants in an outright downpour but they won’t get soaked going through a light rain even with a short rain jacket on.
 Don’t expect these to be waterproof, just expect that the water resistance works well and will continue work through dozens of washes.